Koreankat/Koreankat/README.md

 - 🌱 I’m a Space and astrophysics enthusiast and i'm currently learning everything related to development
 - 👯 I’m looking forward to maintain my researches and learning till the day i die !
-- 🥅 2022 Goals: Contribute more to Open source Projects, Learn more about web3 , master full-stack field
+- 🥅 2022 Goals: Contribute more to Open source Projects, Learn more about web3 , master the MERN stack
 - ⚡ Fun fact: I love to Sing and to play league of legends

 ### Connect with me: